sebastianfaulhaber/jon-demo/README.md

 -----------
 This use case describes how to create a standardised JBoss Enterprise Application Platform (EAP) installation package.
 In terms of JON this is a so called "Bundle".
 This Bundle can then be provisioned to a target system (or even multiple) in a highly automated fashion.

+More information on the provisioning features can be found in the official JON documentation: https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Operations_Network/3.3/html/Users_Guide/pt04.html.

 2. Showcase components
 -------------------
 1. eap-bundle - This project provides the core ingredients for creating a bundle to provision instances of JBoss Enterprise Application Platform V6.3.